pinecone-router/router/README.md

 	targetID?: string

 	/**
-	 * Set to false if you don't want to intercept links by default.
+	 * Set to false if you don't want to intercept link clicks by default.
 	 * @default true
 	 */
 	handleClicks: boolean